camunda/camunda-docs/docs/guides/utilizing-forms.md

 ## Build your form

 Now you can start to build your Camunda form.
 First, let's name our form by clicking the three vertical dots next to the text reading **New Form** in the top left corner of the page.
 Select **Rename** to give your form a new name.
-In this example, we'll analyze a form to help with a task in obtaining an email message.
+In this example, we'll build a form to help with a task in obtaining an email message.

 ![form email example](./img/form-email-example.png)